Click here to view a work in progress of the composer Charles Ives.

 My team and I project the image directly onto the surface of a building, which is a great effect because it allows the wall’s surface to become a part of the artwork’s background and texture.
 With projection, the image seems to take on a different life.
 It becomes an organic part of the performance venue and architecture.

-There are two ‘favorite” parts of the creation process for me- the actual process of drawing in that stream of consciousness method, to not know where the pen will go next or what will come out and, then, to see my finished art appear as a projection and in the light, against a building’s wall and texture, sometimes as large as the building itself.
+There are two favorite parts of the creation process for me- the actual process of drawing in that stream of consciousness method then to see my finished art appear as a projection and in the light, against a building’s wall and texture, sometimes as large as the building itself.
 Both of those things are almost indescribable for me as “magic” moments.

 PRINTS

-I have gotten into the habit of having all of my work photographed as I have started to sell more and more prints of an original.
+I have gotten into the habit of having all of my work photographed as I have started to sell more and more prints of the originals.
 I use a print company that can do one-offs or multiple giclee prints from digital photographs using a computer software designed for the printing of fine art.
-This way, I can sell prints at custom sizes and at a reasonable cost, less than the purchase of the original.
+This way, I can sell prints at custom sizes and at a reasonable cost, a percentage of the cost of the original.

 - Lennie Peterson